Bohmian Mechanics: Observables

-So two different experiments can have equal statistics for every $\psi$, and this happens when they have the same POVM $F(\cdot)$.
-Since in orthodox terminology one says in this case that the two experiments ``measure the same quantum observable,'' it can be difficult to appreciate that they can have different outcomes (in particular because in OQM one cannot ask the question whether they have different outcomes).
-For example, opponents of Bohmian mechanics have described an experiment whose POVM is the usual position observable but whose outcome is not the position of the particle, have claimed that position measurements disagree with the Bohmian position, and have called the Bohmian trajectories ``surrealistic'' \cite{surr1,surr2}.
-In fact, this example only illustrates how misleading talk about ``measurements'' of ``observables'' can be: while ordinary particle detectors do find the particles at their Bohmian positions, this particular experiment does not measure position although it is a ``quantum measurement'' of the ``position observable,''\footnote{Here is another, simpler exampe of an experiment with this property.
+(Here is another, simpler exampe of an experiment with this property.
 Consider two normalized 1-dimensional wave packets $\psi_1,\psi_2$ centered around the locations $x_1,x_2$ respectively, with $x_1<x_2$ and $\psi_1$ moving to the right and $\psi_2$ to the left, such that they exchange places in one time unit.
 On the 2-dimensional subspace $S$ of the superpositions $\psi = c_1 \psi_1 + c_2 \psi_2$ consider, as the analog of the position observable, the operator $A= x_1 |\psi_1\rangle \langle \psi_1| + x_2 |\psi_2\rangle \langle \psi_2|$, which is a coarse-grained position observable.
 Consider two experiments on a system with normalized initial wave function $\psi\in S$: (i)~measure the (coarse-grained) position at time 0; (ii)~let the system evolve to time 1, then measure the (coarse-grained) position and exchange $x_1 \leftrightarrow x_2$ in the result.
 Both experiments yield $x_1$ with probability $|c_1|^2$ and $x_2$ with probability $|c_2|^2$, so they are quantum measurements of the same observable ($A$ at time 0).
 However, since Bohmian trajectories cannot cross, some of them start at time 0 near $x_1$ and end up at time 1 near $x_1$, and in that case the result of experiment (ii) does not agree with the position of the Bohmian particle at time $0$.
-Note that there is nothing mysterious about the fact that the two experiments have the same distribution although they produce different outcomes.} meaning merely that the distribution of its outcomes agrees with $|\psi(q)|^2$.
+Note that there is nothing mysterious about the fact that the two experiments have the same distribution although they produce different outcomes.)